 But the richest trove of all for a defense attorney, had Wixom had one to represent him, was probably the evidence about the allegedly stolen coat.
-The Sacramento Daily Union article on Wixom's arrest notes that there were other "suspicious circumstances," but the principle charge was simply that Wixom had the coat.
+The Sacramento Daily Union article on Wixom's arrest notes that there were other "suspicious circumstances," but the principle charge was simply that Wixom had the coat.93

 Wixom had married Gusta Frazier in Utah a short time before his arrest and trial.
-According to the press of the day, Wixom told "conflicting stories" regarding the coat, "first saying he had bought it in Salt Lake City for his wedding and then said that it had been given to him as a gift."
-One possibility is that Wixom did indeed purchase or receive the coat for his wedding, as he said.
-Interestingly, the Territorial Enterprise of January 17, 1874 reported the following: "It is too bad that a great, rich and powerful corporasures to have the jury hear the testimony of eye-witnesses Kehoe, Stonehill and Addington from the heist on November 1, stating that the highwayman had a decidedly "Yankee accent."
-From the 1860 United States census, we know that Shepherd L. Wixom was born in 1843 in Canada tion like Wells, Fargo & Co. should descend so low as to put up a job on an innocent individual to rob him of his wedding coat."
-Certainly the local reporter got the impression that the coat in question was Wixom's.
+According to the press of the day, Wixom told "conflicting stories" regarding the coat, "first saying he had bought it in Salt Lake City for his wedding and then said that it had been given to him as a gift."94 One possibility is that Wixom did indeed purchase or receive the coat for his wedding, as he said.95 Interestingly, the Territorial Enterprise of January 17, 1874 reported the following: "It is too bad that a great, rich and powerful corporation like Wells, Fargo & Co. should descend so low as to put up a job on an innocent individual to rob him of his wedding coat."96 Certainly the local reporter got the impression that the coat in question was Wixom's.
 The jury might well have reached the same conclusion if guided to it by a defense attorney.